jamarphi/pen_engine/README.md

 # 1.6 - Animations

-To animate a gui item, simply add an item to the animation manager:
+To animate a gui item or a camera, simply add an item to the animation manager:

     pen::ui::Animation::Add(item, type, ms, infinite, unitA, unitB, unitC);